 - Assisted living communities vary in their quality of care, services provided and associated costs so families should look closely at what is included.

-Ultimately, nursing homes provide medical and personal care in a more clinical setting, while assisted living provides individualized support as needed in a home-like setting with dining, programming and activities.
-At Highpoint at Stonecrest, our three levels of living provide options that are tailored to the needs of our residents – whether in independent living, assisted living or memory care.
+The main difference between the two is that nursing homes provide medical and personal care in a more clinical setting, while assisted living provides personalized support as needed in an apartment setting — often including programming and activities.
+Highpoint at Stonecrest offers three levels of living, all of which are tailored to the needs of our residents.
+Whether in independent living, assisted living or memory care, you’ll find Highpoint’s hallmark hospitality, innovation and quality create a seamless experience for our residents and their families.
 Contact us to learn more.